publicdocs-platform/fire-monitor-bot/README.md

-# firemon
+# Unofficial wildfire data monitor
-Unofficial wildfire data monitor.
 Gathers data from public sources, and posts it to Twitter.

 The original runs at https://twitter.com/FireUnofficial